-Diffuse cutaneous leishmaniasis, a rare syndrome, results in widespread nodular skin lesions resembling those of lepromatous leprosy Leprosy Leprosy is a chronic infection usually caused by the acid-fast bacilli Mycobacterium leprae, which has a unique tropism for peripheral nerves, skin, and mucous membranes of the upper respiratory... read more .
+Diffuse cutaneous leishmaniasis, a rare syndrome, results in widespread nodular skin lesions resembling those of lepromatous leprosy Leprosy Leprosy is a chronic infection usually caused by the acid-fast bacilli Mycobacterium leprae or the closely related organism M. lepromatosis.
+These organisms have a unique tropism... read more .
 It results from cell-mediated anergy to the organism.

 Mucosal leishmaniasis due to L. braziliensis and related organisms typically starts with one or more primary cutaneous ulcers.
 Spread to the mucosa via lymphatics and the bloodstream probably occurs early in infection.
 The skin lesions heal spontaneously; but progressive mucosal lesions may not become apparent for months to years.
 Typically, patients have nasal stuffiness, discharge, and pain.
 Over time, the infection may progress, resulting in gross mutilation of the nose, palate, oral pharynx, or face.